blenderous/blenderous.github.io/cv.md

 permalink: /cv/
 ---
 ## About me
-Graduated from BITS, I am a web developer who is creative and also delivers.
+Graduated from BITS, I am a web developer who is focused on front-end-development.

-I am particularly fond of front-end development.

-Making interfaces for mobiles, tablets and desktop computers.
-A lot of effort goes into making the concept made by the designers into something that can be seen and interacted with on the screen.
+Making interfaces for mobiles, tablets and desktop computers is my thing.
+I make the transformation of the concept made by the designers into something that can be seen and interacted with on the screen.

 Sometimes, there is a necessity to make a website or an application without the help of a designer.
 In that case, I prefer to apply a suitable theme and adjust the look and feel of the website or application myself.